phibr0/obsidian-extended-context-menu/README.md

 # Obsidian Extended Context Menu Plugin [![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/phibr0/obsidian-extended-context-menu)](https://github.com/phibr0/obsidian-extended-context-menu/releases) ![GitHub all releases](https://img.shields.io/github/downloads/phibr0/obsidian-extended-context-menu/total)

-This Plugin adds a API to Obsidian, which enabled other Plugins to modify the (right-click) Editor Context Menu in a central Place, without overriding each others Menu.
-This will probably get removed when Obsidian provides its own API to do this.
+This Plugin adds a API to Obsidian, which enables other Plugins to modify the (right-click) Editor Context Menu in a central Place, without overriding each others Menu. **This will probably get removed when Obsidian provides its own API to do this.**

 ## How to integrate this into my Plugin